CoderDojo-Porirua/minecraft-tutorial/README.md

 Folder paths below are arbitrary, but if you use the defaults, it will mean the steps are easier to follow.

 Some of the downloads below depend on whether you're running 32 or 64 bit Windows - to find out which you're using, go to http://windows.microsoft.com/en-NZ/windows7/find-out-32-or-64-bit.
+For Windows 10, go to http://www.tenforums.com/tutorials/4399-system-type-32-bit-x86-64-bit-x64-windows-10-a.html.

 # Setting up our Development Environment